CS5008-Khoury/Homework-Debugging-C/Report.md

       10b.
 In your own words describe a binary search algorithm.

       10c.
 Which one is faster?
 And is it situational?

+> [!IMPORTANT]
+  > Whether you covered them or not, I would like you to look up at least two (2) references for them online, and include them in your answer for question 10 using in-text citations.

+> **Example of in-text citations:**
+  >
+  > Strings in C are sequences of characters stored in an array structure, ended by the null terminator [1].
+In order to use them, most systems provide access to <string.h> to provide functions such as `strlen()` and `strcpy()` [2].

 ## Deeper Thinking